Agentfile Specification

 CONTEXT

 Defines a named context file that shapes the agent's behavior.
-Each context has a name, an optional description, and content provided inline (heredoc) or from a file reference.
+Each context has a name, an optional description, and content provided inline (heredoc) or from a file reference β declaring both on one line is a validate error.

 # Inline with description